microsoft/DeepSpeed/docs/_tutorials/mixture-of-experts-nlg.md

 In addition to the new parameters above, we observe that using the teacher PR-MoE during the entire training process may adversely impact the final student model accuracy.
 In our experiments, we use a staged distillation method by stopping distillation early in the training process (e.g., after 400K steps) and perform optimization only against the standard language modeling loss for the rest of the training.

 We provide example training scripts under [examples/MoE](https://github.com/microsoft/Megatron-DeepSpeed/tree/moe/examples/MoE).
 Details of our parameter settings can be found in the example training scripts.
+The performance results of MoS can be seen from our [blog post](https://www.microsoft.com/en-us/research/blog/deepspeed-powers-8x-larger-moe-model-training-with-high-performance/) and our [paper](https://arxiv.org/abs/2201.05596).